zhangao8/PDDL_algorithm/README.md

 # PDDL Algorithm

-Python code to implement the primal-dual deep learning (PDDL) algorithm in relay-assisted multichannel FSO networks.
+Python code to implement the primal-dual deep learning (PDDL) algorithm as an example experiment in relay-assisted multichannel FSO networks.

 1. main.py contains the whole process from data generation, training, plotting, and data saving.